CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources.md

 ![List of Resources](./media/alternative-resources/list-of-resources.webp)

-Checking Is Default checkbox causes the chosen Resources to be displayed in the corresponding table on Manufacturing Order.
+Checking if Default checkbox causes the chosen Resources to be displayed in the corresponding table on Manufacturing Order.

 ## Manufacturing Order